TiwariNikitaS/EmoWell/README.md

 # EmoWell

 EmoWell is an AI Powered application designed to cater to the emotional well-being of individuals by allowing them to track their daily emotions, happy incidents, and sad incidents.
-The app provides a dashboard with interactive charts to visualize and analyze the emotional data.
+The app analyses the data with AI and identifiess the key happiness and unpleasant experiences contributers and shows it in a dashboard with interactive charts.

 ## Features